-- To create culturally responsive maker experiences, spaces, and opportunities for CLED and gender diverse youth to explore their maker potential, and creative skills in an open, collaborative and inclusive space.
+- To create culturally responsive maker experiences, spaces, and opportunities for CLED and gender-diverse youth to explore their maker potential, and creative skills in an open, collaborative and inclusive space.

-- To develop educator and adult maker insight, knowledge and skills, as well as an understanding of developing a maker community, culture and makerspace management.
+- To develop educator and adult maker insight, knowledge, and skills, as well as an understanding of developing a maker community, culture, and makerspace management.

 The Maker and Makerspace Programs are designed for IMSA Youth and Adults (Faculty & Staff) interested in Making, Maker Culture, and Makerspace and Maker/invention Project Management.
-We also provide select maker experiences for teachers, school leaders and summer camps for youth.
+We also provide select maker experiences for teachers, school leaders, and summer camps for youth.

 The IMSA Maker & Makerspace program area comprises the following activities:

 - Maker Workshops: A series of weekly workshops on a series of maker topics.
 Maximum 12 participants.
-Registration required to attend.
+Registration is required to attend.
 Workshops include:

 - 3D Modeling and 3D Printing